 The Auto Club Group Urges Motorists to Get a Vehicle Inspection Before their Road Trip

-NASHVILLE, Tenn., (May 24, 2023) - Over 751,000 Tennesseans are forecast to take a road trip for Memorial Day.
+More than 2.1 million Floridians are forecast to take a road trip for Memorial Day (view AAA’s holiday travel forecast).
 Unfortunately, thousands of them will experience car trouble.
 Nationwide, AAA expects to rescue more than 483,000 stranded motorists, during the holiday weekend.
 The three most common reasons are flat tires, dead batteries, and lockouts.

-A recent AAA survey found that 55% of Tennesseans plan to get a professional vehicle inspection before their summer road trips.
-A quarter of drivers will conduct their own inspection.
-However, 12% of Tennesseans say they have no plans to get a vehicle inspection before hitting the road this summer.
+A recent AAA survey found that 52% of Floridians plan to get a professional vehicle inspection before their summer road trips.
+A fifth of drivers (19%) will conduct their own inspection.
+However, 21% of Floridians say they have no plans to get a vehicle inspection before hitting the road this summer.

-“A properly maintained vehicle is critical for a successful and safe road trip,” said Megan Cooper, spokeswoman, AAA – The Auto Club Group.
+“A properly maintained vehicle is critical for a successful and safe road trip,” said Mark Jenkins, Public Relations Manager for AAA – The Auto Club Group.
 “We encourage all drivers to get a pre-trip inspection of their tires, battery, breaks, fluids, and other basics.
 This could help prevent a breakdown before it happens.”

 AAA Tips for Drivers with Car Trouble

-- Pull as far over on the shoulder as safely possible to create more distance between your vehicle and passing traffic.
+- If you must stop immediately, pull as far over on the shoulder as safely possible to create more distance between your vehicle and passing traffic.

 - Turn your hazard lights on so other drivers are aware you are there.